ICLS7110/mindworkAI/README.md

 npm install
 ```

 Now you can spin up the frontend.
-Default port is `5173` for a [React + Vite] project.
+Default port is `3000` for a [React] project.

 ```bash
 # start app
 npm run dev
 ```

-Open your browser and visit http://localhost:5173/ to access the app
+Open your browser and visit http://localhost:3000/ to access the app

 **Back-End Setup**